 Son Mark Anthony Goins ( ? - ? )

 Son Andrew Ross Goins ( ? - ? )

 Stepson Emmett Elsworth Spires (1916-2004) was born on April 24 (or 25), 1916.

 He married Mildred Kennedy (1925-1988).
 Their seven children were Connie Spires, Emmett Elsworth Spires Jr., William Spires, Charles Spires, Robin Spires, Candy Spires and Penny Spires.

 Emmett served in the U.S. Armed Forces during World War II.

-Circa 1973, the family lived in Freeland, MI.
+Circa 1973, the family lived in Freeland, MI and in 1984 in Arizona.
 Later, they relocated to Manawa, Waupaca County, WI.

 Mildred passed away in 1988 at the age of 63.